darthwalsh/bin/apps/obsdian.settings.md

 ## Ignoring huge node_modules folders
 Setting: Files and links > Excluded files

 However, an [open feature request](https://forum.obsidian.md/t/ignore-exclude-completely-files-or-a-folder-from-all-obsidian-indexers-and-parsers/52025?u=darthwalsh) is that all these excluded files shouldn't be parsed.

-## Ignoring huge node_modules folders
-Setting: Files and links > Excluded files

-However, an [open feature request](https://forum.obsidian.md/t/ignore-exclude-completely-files-or-a-folder-from-all-obsidian-indexers-and-parsers/52025?u=darthwalsh) is that all these excluded files shouldn't be parsed.
+Still slowdown app open times.

+- Delete venv folders and replace with .venv and should't won't be indexed
+- Easiest to just delete old node_modules folders.